shangxiao/blog/articles/django-questions.md

 ### How do I force a left join?

-Normally a filter will produce an inner join (forwards and backwards).
-To force a left join simply check the relationship is null.
+Normally a filter will produce an inner join, however to force a left join simply check the relationship is null.
 This works both forwards and backwards:

 ```
 class Bar(models.Model):